4 Unforgettable Tours to the Sahara Desert from Fes

 If there’s one experience that’s high on many travellers’ lists when visiting Morocco, it’s spending a night in the Sahara Desert.
-It really is incredible - the silence, the stargazing and the unique opportunity to discover the region’s nomadic cultures
+Having been lucky enough to experience this myself, I'm here to tell you that it really is incredible - the silence, the stargazing and the unique opportunity to discover the region’s nomadic cultures.

 While the Sahara is a wonderfully remote part of Morocco, it is relatively easy to access thanks to the numerous tours operating there.
-It’s possible to drive or bus yourself to Merzouga or M’Hamid (the two major gateway towns) and organise a night at a desert camp there.
-Or you can join a guided tour from Marrakech or Fes for a multi-day experience.
+It’s possible to rent a car and drive yourself to Merzouga or M’Hamid (the two major gateway towns), then organise a night at a desert camp there.

-Considering the affordability of many tours, I’d highly recommend grabbing this opportunity as there are many advantages.
+Considering the affordability of many Sahara Desert tours, I’d highly recommend grabbing this opportunity.
 Not only will you have a hassle-free experience (no navigating rough roads on your own) but you’ll get to discover lots of other places along the way and gain unique cultural insights from your guides.

 Travelling from Marrakech?
 Check out this list of the best tours to the Sahara from Marrakech.